tesseract-one/ledger-app-ergo/doc/INS-21-SIGN-TRANSACTION.md

 Ledger Application is clearing all internal buffers and preparing for transaction signing.
 The BIP44 path is stored inside the App.

+Ledger Application will show screen with BIP44 path and ask user for operation approval.

 #### Request
 | INS | P1 | P2 | Lc | Data |
 | --- | --- | --- | --- | --- |